This post may contain affiliate links.

 Why You Will Love These Gluten Free Almond Flour Blondies:

 - They are so delicious!
-I am a sucker for almond flour--although it can be hard to work with in baked goods.
-After many attempts, this almond flour blondie recipe has become a fan favorite for our gluten free friends and family as well as those who can have gluten.
+I am a sucker for almond flour–although it can be hard to work with in baked goods.
+After many attempts, this gluten free blondie recipe has become a fan favorite for our gluten free friends and family as well as those who can have gluten.
 Win!
+Just because you have food allergies or intolerances, doesn’t mean you have to miss out on delicious food.

 - Only 10 minutes to prep.
 Not a whole lot to do when making these blondies.
+Since the butter is melted, you don’t need an electric hand mixer to make these.
 Stir some melted butter, sugar, eggs and vanilla, then add the dry ingredients and then fold in the white chocolate chips.
 Bake and you are all set!

 What Are Blondies?